Sondra Locke: Commercial ups and downs, missed roles, TV work

 Her next role was as Melisse in Cover Me Babe (1970), originally titled Run Shadow Run, opposite Robert Forster.
-She made it as part of a $150,000 three-picture deal with 20th Century Fox, and was compensated for the other two which never came to fruition.
-It was announced that she would play the lead in Lovemakers – a film adaptation of Robert Nathan's novel The Color of Evening – but no movie resulted.
+She made it as part of a $150,000 three-picture deal with 20th Century Fox, and was compensated for the other two which never materialized.
+It was announced that she would play the lead in Lovemakers—a film adaptation of Robert Nathan's novel The Color of Evening—but no movie resulted.
 Locke was offered Barbara Hershey's role in Last Summer (1969), but her management turned it down without telling her.
-Shortly afterwards she passed on the lead in My Sweet Charlie (1970), which won an Emmy for its eventual star Patty Duke.
+Shortly afterwards, she passed on the lead in My Sweet Charlie (1970), which won an Emmy for its eventual star Patty Duke.
+She also declined the part of Bruce Dern's pregnant wife in They Shoot Horses, Don't They?
+(1969).
+Projects Locke actively pursued but got rejected for included The Sterile Cuckoo (1969), with director Alan J. Pakula instead choosing Liza Minnelli.

-In 1971, Locke co-starred with Bruce Davison and Ernest Borgnine in the psychological thriller Willard, which became a surprise box office smash.
-Locke felt overqualified for her role but did it as a favor to Davison, who at the time was her unofficial paramour.
-She was then featured in William A. Fraker's underseen mystery A Reflection of Fear (1972), which required her to project the image of a character nearly half her age, and held the title role in The Second Coming of Suzanne (1974), winner of three gold medals at the Atlanta Film Festival.
+In 1971, Locke co-starred with Bruce Davison and Ernest Borgnine in the psychological thriller Willard, which became a surprise box-office smash.
+Locke felt overqualified for her role, but did it as a favor to Davison, who at the time was her unofficial paramour.
+She was then featured in William A. Fraker's underseen mystery A Reflection of Fear (1972), which required her to project the image of a character half her age, and held the title role in first-time director Michael Barry's avant garde drama The Second Coming of Suzanne (1974), winner of three gold medals at the Atlanta Film Festival.
 Both films were shelved for two years before finally opening in arthouse cinemas, attracting little attention at first.
-Over time Suzanne has developed a cult following, while Reflection is cited as an early example of media portrayals of transgender people.
+Over time, Suzanne has accrued a cult following, while Reflection is cited as an early example of media portrayals of transgender people.